 But also having a pedigree even if you are just raising rabbits for meat will tell you a lot.
 You would be able to look at the weights of the rabbits ancestry and be able to keep increasing the weight of your offspring.

 Having a pedigree will also help you keep good rabbitry records.
 Things like inbreeding and being able to tell if a certain bloodline of rabbits do not mesh well together.

 Some genes when crossed can lead to bird defects and rabbits that do not grow out well.
 If you do not have a pedigree which are essentially your rabbit breeding records you would not be able to figure those things out.

 Do You Need A Pedigree To Show Rabbits?

-The short answer is no. But if your rabbit does well and you want to register your rabbit to get its grand champion certificate your rabbit must be pedigreed to do that.
+The short answer is no. But if your rabbit does well and you want to register your rabbit to get its grand champion certificate your rabbit must have a full pedigree to do that.

 So if you want to get serious about rabbit showing it would be recommended your rabbit has one as well.

-How Do You Know If A Rabbit Is Pure Bred
+How Do You Know If It Is A Purebred Rabbit

 The rabbit’s pedigree works as proof that the rabbit is purebred but you are still relying on the fact that the breeder did not fabricate it.

 If you are new to the rabbit world it is going to be difficult.
 It takes time to learn but if you are observant and take it slow you will learn.